RedisLabs/redislabs-docs/content/rv/quick-setup.md

 as follows:

 1. Sign up for an RV account
-1. Create a dedicated AWS account/User for RV
+1. Create a dedicated AWS account/User for RV - hide this item for unification (do not remove, only hide)
 1. Create a new RV subscription
 1. Create a new database definition
 1. Connect to your database